SmileYik/LuaInMinecraftBukkitII/docs/en/GlobalVariable.md

 [Command Section]: ./../Command.md
 [EventListener Section]: ./../EventListener.md

-> Last updated on August 31, 2025 | [History][History]
+> Last updated on October 03, 2025 | [History][History]

-> The content of this page corresponds to the latest version of the LuaInMinecraftBukkit II plugin, **1.0.9**.
+> The content of this page corresponds to the latest version of the LuaInMinecraftBukkit II plugin, **1.1.0**.
 For historical documentation, please check the historical records of this page.

 > **!!
 The content of this file has machine translation !!** | [Origin](./../GlobalVariable.md)